-Children with IEPs — school-based Individualized Educational Programs — are more likely to experience problems with their eyes, especially their visual skills.
+Children with IEPs — school-based Individualised Educational Programs — are more likely to experience problems with their eyes, especially their visual skills.
 Visual skills include the eye’s ability to focus and track and work as a team, but these and many other visual difficulties aren’t detected in traditional vision screenings.

 Children with IEPs may pass the standard 20/20 sight test administered in schools.
 However, the results of these basic screenings aren’t a reliable indication of a child’s ability to perform activities involving close vision, such as reading, writing or solving puzzles.